 “The success of this operation meant that the client was able to cancel an expensive capital project to replace the pipe, a saving of over £700,000.”
 Business Development Manager

-The Solution: The mobile Ice Pigging™ team brought the ice delivery unit to the site and ice slurry was pumped through the 1184m of 63mm MDPE rising sewer main.
+The mobile Ice Pigging™ team brought the ice delivery unit to the site and ice slurry was pumped through approx. 1.2 km of 63mm MDPE rising sewer main.